-- .650 Procedures for proposals to construct antenna towers in an area outside the jurisdiction of a planning commission -- Hearing -- Building permit fee.
-(Effective Until July 15, 2016) - .650 Procedures for proposals to construct antenna towers in an area outside the jurisdiction of a planning commission -- Hearing -- Building permit fee.
-(Effective July 15, 2016) - .660 Repealed, 2002.

-• .665 Administrative regulations governing cellular antenna towers to be constructed outside the jurisdiction of a planning commission.
+- .650 Procedures for proposals to construct antenna towers in an area outside the jurisdiction of a planning commission -- Hearing -- Building permit fee. - .660 Repealed, 2002. - .665 Administrative regulations governing cellular antenna towers to be constructed outside the jurisdiction of a planning commission.